finnandreh/FlexyGauge/README.md

-# FlexiGauge
+# FlexyGauge

-**FlexiGauge** is a Python script for generating customizable polar gauges, allowing you to adjust various parameters to fit your data visualization needs.
+**FlexyGauge** is a Python script for generating customizable polar gauges, allowing you to adjust various parameters to fit your data visualization needs.

 ## Features